DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ## How to view, submit and update partnerships with schools and delivery partners

+The following endpoints are only available for systems integrated with API v3 onwards.
+They will not return data for API v1 or v2.

 Providers must notify DfE to confirm they have agreed to enter into a partnership with a school and delivery partner to deliver ECF-based training.

+{inset-text}
 Providers should note:

-* Once a partnership for a given cohort is confirmed, it will enable default training provision to participants who are registered for training at that school.
-For example, a given participant registered in the 2022 cohort to X school, to receive training from Y provider with support from Z delivery partner.
+* Once a partnership for a given cohort is confirmed, it will enable default training provided to participants who are registered for training at that school.
+For example, a provider confirms partnership for the 2022 cohort with school and delivery partner.
+Any participants that are registered (by the induction tutor) will default to training with the provider.
 * Not all participants at a given school need to be registered to the (default) partnership.
 Therefore providers may not receive data for all participants at schools they have partnered with.
 For example, if a participant who has begun training with A provider and B delivery partner transfers to a new school which is partnered with Y provider and Z delivery partner, the participant can choose to remain with their existing training providers (A and B).
 In this case, Y provider will not receive data for this participant.
 * Providers may receive data for participants at schools where they do not have a confirmed partnership.
 For example, a X participant begins training at school 1 which is partnered with Y provider and Z delivery partner, and then transfers to school 2.
 They choose to remain with their existing training providers (Y and Z).
 Therefore Y provider will continue to receive data for X participant, despite not being partnered with school 2.

-The following endpoints are only available for systems integrated with API v3 onwards.
-They will not return data for API v1 or v2.
+{/inset-text}

 ### Confirm a partnership with a school and delivery partner